ljunggren/boozang-docs/README.md

 ###
 # Elements

-Check out the latest on our element selection policy in the following blog post: https://boozang.com/element-selectors

 ![darts-2966934_1280](images/darts-2966934_1280.jpg)

 Being able to identify HTML elements in your application is central to test automation.
 Boozang has a unique approach to this, so it's worth spending some time learning about it.
 Normally, the record function takes care of capturing elements very well, but the unique Boozang selection policy enables us to do very powerful data-driven development, where dynamical data can be used as selectors.